Design-BAB/AnimeTaste/README.md

 Tired of endless debates with friends over who has superior anime taste?
 Or maybe you're just curious to discover whether your picks make you a cultured connoisseur or a walking meme?
 Say no more. **Anime Taste Checker** is a web app that evaluates your anime preferences—with a splash of humor and unapologetic meme energy.

-Built with **Go** and **HTMX**, this app lets you choose your favorite anime and delivers a cheeky verdict on your taste, because why not roast your own watchlist?
+This app lets you choose your favorite anime and delivers a cheeky verdict on your taste, because why not roast your own watchlist?

 ---